haoyuz/gce-scripts/README.md

 # gce-scripts

-Scripts to operate VMs on GCE
+Scripts to manage VMs on Google Cloud.